LucasShaffer/nfc_attendance/README.md

 nfc-poll
 ```
 This should return information about the card including a UID which is what we will use to identify each card.

+# Setup the database
+We will now need to create a database that will work with what we are trying to do.
+We will need to have a table for the reading, users, and the cards.

+To do this we will need to start out by going to 'http://localhost/myphpadmin/index.php' and loggin in using the credentials that were set during the install.

+Next, click the 'import' tab at the top of the webpage.
+Here, we can choose the 'mysql.sql' file from this repo in order to create the database.